ptrumpis/snap-camera-server/README.md

-## Information
+# Snap Camera Server
 Host your own Snap Camera Lens server after the shutdown on January 25, 2023 and continue using Snap Camera by Snap Inc. as usual without restrictions.

-The code is a fork of https://github.com/jaku/SnapCameraPreservation and has been changed for running your own local server with Docker.
+The code is a fork of *jaku/SnapCameraPreservation* and has been changed for running your own local server with Docker.

 An S3 Storage solution is no longer required.

 By default `snapchatreverse.jaku.tv` is configured as relay server to download Snap Lenses.

-All files will be stored on your local machine inside a Docker Volume and you may disable the relay server at any time.
+All files will be stored on your local machine inside a Docker Volume and you may disable or change the relay server at any time.

-### New Features & Improvements
+## New Features & Improvements
 - Run your own server locally with Docker (no S3 Storage required)
 - Access, Browse and Backup all server files locally
 - Use *snapchatreverse.jaku.tv* or any other public server as relay for missing Snap Lenses